raspberrypilearning/non-player-characters/en/step_3.md

 --- task ---

 **Test:** Play your minigame.
-The button disables the canvas but the time counts up from the second the game begins.
+The button disables the canvas but the time still counts up from the second the game begins.

 --- /task ---

 --- task ---
-Open your StarPlayer script to see the code that controls the time displayed.
+Open your **StarPlayer** script to see the code that controls the time displayed.
 Create a new public variable for your NPCText script.
 ```
     public TMP_Text timerText;
     public NPCText npc;